sockeqwe/pages/content/abstraction-text-resource.md

 A better abstraction helps to solve both issues with one single abstraction.

 ## TextResource to the rescue
-We call the abstraction that we came up with `TextResource` and is a domain specific model to represent text and therefore a first class citizen of our business logic.
+We call the abstraction that we came up with `TextResource` and is a domain specific model to represent text.
+Thus, it is a first class citizen of our business logic.
 It looks as following:

 ```kotlin
 sealed class TextResource {